HOARDING INFORMATION

 What is Hoarding Disorder?

 As much as 2-4% of the population suffers from hoarding disorder.
 Individuals with hoarding disorder have difficulty letting go of possessions regardless of their actual value.
-They believe they need to save items, and they experience distress if they need to get rid of them.
+They believe they need to save items and experience distress if they need to get rid of them.
 The difficulty with letting items go results in clutter.
 In turn, this can make it difficult to use living space.
 For example, clutter in a kitchen can make it hard to cook or eat.
 Most people with hoarding (but not all) also have trouble with acquiring too much stuff, such as shopping.

 Signs and symptoms of hoarding may include the following: